i40west/netlify-cms-cloudflare-pages/README.md

-# netlify-cms-cloudflare-pages
+# Decap-cms-cloudflare-pages

-[Netlify CMS](https://www.netlifycms.org) needs to authenticate to Github with OAuth.
+[Decap CMS](https://www.decapcms.org) needs to authenticate to Github with OAuth.
 Github needs a server to talk to during the authentication process.
 If you’re hosting at Netlify, they take care of that.
 If not, you’re on your own, and the documentation is... imperfect. 😂

 If you’re deploying to [Cloudflare Pages](https://pages.cloudflare.com) this may be the code you’re looking for.
 It provides API endpoints for Github to talk to, running on Cloudflare Functions.
 Functions are kind of like Cloudflare Workers, but they run right from your Pages site.

+## Credits
-This is based on [d3v1an7/netlify-cms-oauth-cloudflare](https://github.com/d3v1an7/netlify-cms-oauth-cloudflare) adapted for Cloudflare Functions.
+This is based on [i40west/netlify-cms-cloudflare-pages](https://github.com/i40west/netlify-cms-cloudflare-pages) and [d3v1an7/netlify-cms-oauth-cloudflare](https://github.com/d3v1an7/netlify-cms-oauth-cloudflare) adapted for Cloudflare Functions.
+I just Modified it [https://indexedev.com](https://indexedev.com)

 ## Installation

 ### 1. Create OAuth application at Github

 Go to Settings -> Developer Settings and choose [OAuth Apps](https://github.com/settings/developers).
 Create a new OAuth App.
-Name it anything you like. **Homepage URL** should be set to your site’s URL. **Authorization callback URL** is the important part; it, too, can be set to your homepage URL (like `https://example.com`).
+Name it anything you like. **Homepage URL** should be set to your site’s URL. **Authorization callback URL** is the important part; it, too, can be set to your homepage URL (like `https://indexedev.com`).
 Other guides say to set this to the callback API endpoint, but the documented requirement is that the callback URL be a subdirectory of this URL, and using the callback URL itself didn’t work for me.

 Github will give you a **Client ID**, and you can generate a **Client Secret** at this time.
 You will need both.